chrisvanfossen/chrisvanfossen.github.com/_posts/2013/2013-07-08-why-i-always-wear-a-helmet.md

 ---
 layout: post
-title:  Why I wear a helmet
+title:  Why I always wear a helmet
 ---

 When I first starting biking as my primary mode of transportation to my office I felt like I was wearing a helmet mainly because I hadn’t rode a bike in something like 15 years.
 It’s true what they say, you never forget how to ride a bike (barring a debilitating injury) but after such a long time, I definitely wasn’t as confident as when I was a kid.
 Fast forward to over 6 months of biking at least a couple of times a week, more recently 4 to 5 days a week.
 I’m not not quite to the point that [I take it off any sweet jumps](http://www.youtube.com/watch?v=I2iUQqp-zU8) or anything, but I’m not nearly as concerned with busting ass as I was back in November.
 Full disclosure, I did fall in my driveway a while back, skinned my knee and everything **DANG!** Okay, so even now that I got my confidence back and all that, I still wear a helmet every time I ride, even if my destination is just 2 blocks up the road.
 Why?
 BECAUSE THE WORLD IS FULL OF TERRIBLE PEOPLE.
 Let me elaborate on some scenarios that I’ve encountered, some of them as recently as this morning.